-The Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School will offer up to two postdoctoral fellowships in the field of contemporary Chinese public policy to recent Ph.D. graduates of exceptional promise for AY2022-24.
+The Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School will offer one postdoctoral fellowship in the field of contemporary Chinese public policy to recent PhD degree recipients of exceptional promise for AY2022-24.
 Applications are due by January 5, 2022 (Wednesday) at 11:59PM EST.

-Applicants must have received their Ph.D. within five years of the start of the fellowship in a relevant discipline in the social sciences or history.
-Preference will be given to those working in the areas of domestic politics, political economy, business-government relations, state-society relations, environmental/energy governance, and social development in China, with a focus on public policy challenges.
-Knowledge of Chinese is required, specifically the ability to work with original Chinese language sources.
+Applicants must have received their PhD within five years of the start of the fellowship in a relevant social sciences discipline.
+Preference will be given to those working in the areas of contemporary domestic politics, political economy, business-government relations, state-society relations, and social/legal/economic development of China, particularly on issues related to urbanization, political/economic reform, energy/environment, social welfare, and civil society.

-Those who are chosen to receive fellowships must have completed ALL requirements for the Ph.D. degree (including the dissertation defense) by June 1, 2020.
-Preference will be given to applicants with no previous postdoctoral fellowships.
+Those who are chosen to receive fellowships must have their degree conferral by June 1, 2022.

 Each fellowship will run for a period of up to two years.
-The recipient will receive an annual stipend of $60,000, health insurance, and a work space.
-Some research/travel funds may also be available.
+The recipient will receive an annual stipend of $65,000, health insurance, and dedicated workspace.

 How to Apply